Skip to main content

 Put Your Tree on the Map

-County residents who plant trees themselves are invited to record the tree locations on the County’s Environmental Reporter Web Application, an online tool that enables the public to help the County track environmental data, including locations where people plant trees or install rain barrels.
+County residents who plant trees themselves are invited to record the tree locations on the County’s Environmental Reporter Web Application(link is external), an online tool that enables the public to help the County track environmental data, including locations where people plant trees or install rain barrels.

 Ongoing Tree Planting Programs - Backyard Trees and Turf to Trees